What happened in the upper room?

 Question: "What happened in the upper room?"

 This poignant last meeting with His disciples, whom He loved, begins with an object lesson from Jesus.
 The disciples had been arguing about who among them was the greatest (Luke 22:24), displaying a distinctly ungodly perspective.
 Jesus quietly rose and began to wash their feet, a task normally performed by the lowest, most menial slave.
-By this simple act, He reminded them that His followers are those who serve one another, not those who expect to be served.
-He went on to explain that unless the Lamb of God cleanses a person’s sin, that person will never be clean: “Unless I wash you, you have no part with me” (John 13:8).
+By this simple act, Jesus reminded them that His followers are those who serve one another, not those who expect to be served.
+He went on to explain that, unless the Lamb of God cleanses a person’s sin, that person will never be clean: “Unless I wash you, you have no part with me” (John 13:8).

 During the Last Supper, Jesus also identifies the traitor, Judas, who would betray Him to the authorities and bring about His arrest.
 It is indicative of the disciples’ weak faith that each of them considered the possibility that he might be the traitor.
-But Jesus confirmed that it was none other than Judas, who He instructed to leave and do quickly what he had to do.
+But Jesus confirmed that it was none other than Judas, whom He instructed to leave and do quickly what he had to do.

 Recommended Resources: Jesus: The Greatest Life of All by Charles Swindoll and Logos Bible Software.

 What was the Sanhedrin?

 What happened during Jesus’ last hours on earth?

 What are the Stations of the Cross and what can we learn from them?

 If Jesus was God, why did He not know when He would return?